Community Grant guidelines

 - Applicants should wait until their previous project is acquitted before submitting a subsequent application.
 Generally, this will be at least one year between applications.

-- Applicants are required to provide the name and contact details of a Westpac Banking Group employee who is willing to act as a referee for their project in their application.
+- In this application you will be required to provide the name and contact details of a St.George Banking Group employee who is willing to act as a referee for your project.

 - Due to the high volume of applicants, we regret that we are unable to provide feedback on individual applications.

-- From time to time, the Governors may choose to partner with a larger charity on a project that addresses an issue which they deem to be of potential benefit to many of the children we support through smaller organisations.
+- From time to time, the Governors may choose to partner with a larger charity on a project that addresses an issue which they deem to be of potential benefit to many of the children we support.

 - Projects servicing Victoria should be applied for via Bank of Melbourne Foundation.

-- Projects in South Australia or the Northern Territory should be applied for via BankSA Foundation.
+- Projects servicing South Australia or the Northern Territory should be applied for via BankSA Foundation.